-In this research, 100 female Prim-Holstein cattle, aged between 3 and 5 years and averaging a live weight of 450 ± 50 kg, were acquired for the period from February 2022 to early March 2023 by Djilalli Keroum, the Livestock Breeding Farm Manager for Fattening and Improving Quality (LBFFIQ-code 28865, delivered in 02/2024).
+In this research, 100 female Prim-Holstein cattle, aged between 3 and 5 yr and averaging a live weight of 450±50 kg, were acquired for the period from February 2022 to early March 2023 by Djilalli Keroum, the Livestock Breeding Farm Manager for Fattening and Improving Quality (LBFFIQ-code 28865, delivered in 02/2024).
 Originating from intensive Holstein breed farming and entering the 2nd lactation phase, these cows were selected based on the availability of the Holstein breed, with ten heads per batch, incorporating spent brewery grain into their diets.
 The herd was split into two groups; each consisted of 50 dairy cows.
 In the first group, the diet comprised hay (1 kg), silage (41 kg), and concentrate (6 kg).
-The second group received an identical diet to the first, with the addition of 9 kg of brewer's grain per cow per day, as per the feeding levels recommended by Westendorf et al., (2002); Thai et al., (2022).
-An adaptation and transition period of 15 to 21 days was provided for the cattle to develop the bacteria needed to degrade the WBSG, under strict veterinary supervision.
+The second group received an identical diet to the first, with the addition of 9 kg of brewer's grain per cow per day, as per the feeding levels recommended by Thai et al. (2022), Westendorf and Wohlt (2002).
+An adaptation and transition period of 15 to 21 d was provided for the cattle to develop the bacteria needed to degrade the WBSG, under strict veterinary supervision.